What Do Counselors Do? Understanding Their Role In Mental Health Counseling

 Completing “homework” assignments outside sessions

-Your therapist may assign you tasks to complete outside your treatment sessions, such as going on a date without using any electronics, having sex, using coping skills you’ve learned, or making an effort to talk about your days and compliment one another daily.
+Your therapist may assign you tasks to complete outside your treatment sessions, such as going on a date without using any electronics, having sex, using coping skills you’ve learned, or making an effort to talk about your days and complement one another daily.

 Talk therapy isn’t usually a fast process where you can work a few hours and instantly enjoy the benefits of a healthy relationship.
 If you start the process expecting immediate results or little in the way of required effort, you’re likely to be disappointed.